How to Improve Your WordPress Site Speed and Performance

 With a CDN, that same person from Barcelona will now hit a data center in London or Paris, instead of San Francisco.
 Using a CDN will definitely increase the speed of your site for users throughout the world!

 Some of the most popular CDNs include Amazon Web Services, CloudFlare, and MaxCDN.
 Most of them have free plans, but if you pull a lot of visitors and have lots of assets, you’ll most likely have to pay for a CDN.
-They’re typically easy to set up, but if you want a super easy setup solution, you should check out WP Engine’s CDN options.
+They’re typically easy to set up, but if you want a super easy setup solution, you should check out WP Engine’s CDN offering.